-In the year 2000 a team of USCD researchers produced and demonstrated metamaterials, exhibited unusual physical properties that were never before produced in nature.
+In the year 2000 a team of USCD researchers produced and demonstrated metamaterials, which exhibited unusual physical properties that were never before produced in nature.
 These materials obey the law of physics, but behave differently from normal materials.
 In essence these negative index metamaterials were noted for having the ability to reverse many of the physical properties that govern the behaviour of ordinary optical materials.
 One of those unusual properties is the capability to reverse, for the first time, the Snell's law of reflection.
 Until this year 2000 demonstration by the UCSD team, the material was unavailable.
 Advances during the 1990s in fabrication and computation capabilities allowed these first metamaterials to be constructed.
-Thus, testing the "new" metamaterial began for the effects described by V. Victor 30 years earlier, but only at first in the microwave frequencies domain.
-Reversal of group velocity was explicitly announced in the related published paper[6][7].
+Thus, testing the "new" metamaterial began for the effects described by V. Victor 30 years earlier, but only at first in the microwave domain.
+Reversal of group velocity was frequencies explicitly announced in the related published paper[6][7].
 In 2006, Wang, S., Feresidis, A.P., Goussetis, G. & Vardaxoglou, J.C proposed a resonant cavity antenna based on metamaterial ground plane.
 Metamaterial ground planes with negative reflection phase values have been applied for the first time to a high-gain resonant cavity antenna configuration.
-A ray analysis was employed to predict the effect of the Metamaterial Ground Plane (MGP) to the antenna profile and directivity.
-It was derived theoretically that subwavelength cavity antennas can be achieved by incorporating ground planes with negative reflection phase response.
+A ray analysis was employed to predict the effect of the Metamaterial Ground Plane derived theoretically that sub-wavelength cavity antennas shown in figure 7, suggested a frequency shifth of about can be achieved by incorporating ground planes with 12%. negative reflection phase response.
 MGPs with negative reflection phase have been designed that yielded a maximum gain of 19.2 dBi [8].